 The rules for taxation of a home sale are pretty clear cut, yet we continue to see much confusion around this topic.

 Thanks to the Taxpayer Relief Act of 1997, most homeowners will not owe any capital gains taxes on profits when selling their primary residence.
 The short version of the rule is that if you have lived in your primary residence for two of the past five years, you can exclude up to $250,000 of profits from being taxed.
 If you are married, that number doubles to $500,000.

 Your profit on a home may not be as straightforward as subtracting your purchase price from your sale price.
 For example, if you paid $250,000 for your home 20 years ago and sold it for $1 million, your profit for tax purposes is not necessarily $750,000.
 You will likely have closing costs and commissions for realtors.
 Also, keep in mind any home improvements you may have made over the years, which can also increase your home’s cost basis.

 Over the long-term, owning a house can be a great way to build wealth.
-However, it has the potential to be a budget buster along the way.
-Getting some nice tax breaks during your journey could help to ease the pain of paying for a new water heater or sewer pipe.
-Keeping good records will make finding your tax deductions easier come tax time.
+However, it has the potential to be a budget-buster along the way.
+Getting some nice tax breaks could help to ease the pain of paying for a new water heater or sewer pipe.
+Maintaining good records will make finding your tax deductions easier come tax time.
 Also, keep a list of home improvements.
-They will help to further minimize taxes owed when you eventually sell you home.
+They will help to minimize further taxes owed when you eventually sell your home.